FerdinandEiteneuer/NeuralNet/README.md

 * fully connected layer
 * commonly used activation functions and loss functions
 * gradient checking
-* sgd with momentum and nadam optimizers
+* sgd with momentum and nadam optimizer
 * parts of the keras API are replicated

 ## example of the API